Battle of Waxhaws: Battle

+The Moravians in Salem recorded that three soldiers who had been at the Waxhaws arrived on June 8th.
+They related that while men were laying down their arms in surrender, one of the men picked his gun back up and shot at Tarleton, killing his horse.
+They also related that the Continental regulars were held prisoners, but the militia were all released and sent home.

 Buford and some of his cavalry were able to escape the battlefield.
 According to Tarleton's report of the battle, the Patriot casualties were 113 men killed, 147 wounded and released on parole, and 2 six pounders and 26 wagons captured.
 The British losses were 5 killed, 12 wounded, with 11 horses killed and 19 horses wounded.
 Tarleton's men also captured the American baggage train and artillery.

 Historians in the 19th century blamed Tarleton for the massacre, but most contemporary references do not describe it as such.
 Tarleton, in a version published in 1787, said that the battle was a "slaughter"; he said that his horse had been shot from under him during the initial charge and his men, thinking him dead, engaged in "a vindictive asperity not easily restrained".
 William Moultrie noted that the lopsided casualty count was not unusual for similar battles in which one side gained a decided advantage early in a battle.
 Historian Jim Piecuch argues that the battle was no more a massacre than similar events led by Patriot commanders.
 David Wilson, on the other hand, holds Tarleton responsible for the slaughter.
 He notes that it represented a loss of discipline, something for which Tarleton was accountable.
 He had already been reprimanded for transgressions by his men at the Battle of Monck's Corner in April.
 Charles Stedman, a aide-de-camp to Cornwallis, wrote regarding the battle at Waxhaws that "the virtue of humanity was totally forgot."